-Overtime is an unavoidable aspect of CoDevelopment Canada operations, which cannot necessarily be predicted, much less controlled, by the Employer.
-To ensure effective and efficient operations it is important that employees maintain a large measure of freedom to perform overtime as operations or events may dictate from time to time.
+Overtime is an unavoidable aspect of Café Etico's operations, which cannot necessarily be predicted, much less controlled, by the Employer.
+To ensure effective and efficient operations it is important that Employees maintain a large measure of freedom to perform overtime as operations or events may dictate from time to time.